Sell more with better email & SMS

 The subject line is attention-grabbing as it uses emojis and puns to create a sense of playfulness and excitement.

-They have also showcased examples of products that subscribers can expect, like tasty and healthy treats from Vitakraft or a toy from Nala’s collection.
+It has also showcased examples of products that subscribers can expect, like tasty and healthy treats from Vitakraft or a toy from Nala’s collection.

 Subject: Blackie’s fresh food plan